Self-guided education visits

-- Code red park closures - information about park closures due to Total Fire Ban.
+- Catastrophic park closures - information about park closures due to forecast fire danger.

-- Planned Burn Notification System - planned burns are coordinated and managed by Forest Fire Management Victoria and can be implemented at short notice as the weather allows.
+- Planned Burns Victoria - planned burns are coordinated and managed by Forest Fire Management Victoria and can be implemented at short notice as the weather allows.
 You can subscribe to be notified when planned burns are going to take place but be aware this information can be sent at very short notice.

 Excursion and field trip handbooks for teachers